Phobos-developers/Phobos/docs/Contributing.md

 ```
 - Even if the hook doesn't use `return 0x0` to execute the overriden instructions, you still have to write correct hook size (last parameter of `DEFINE_HOOK` macro) to reduce potential issues if the person editing this hook decides to use `return 0x0`.
 - New ingame "entity" classes are to be named with `Class` postfix (like `RadTypeClass`).
 Extension classes are to be named with `Ext` postfix instead (like `RadTypeExt`).
+- Do not pollute the namespace.
+- Avoid introducing unnecessary macros if they can be replaced by equivalent `constexpr` or `__forceinline` functions.

 ```{note}
 The styleguide is not exhaustive and may be adjusted in the future.